TopherLee513/my-java-git-repos/README.md

 > Forked from https://github.com/glchisenhall/my-java-git-repos

 #Changelog:
-v0.1
-- GUI and buttons working
-- game logic coming soon
+Version			Notes
+2016/02/08		Created as v0.1 	- Form layout and grid lines 2016/02/10		Updated to v0.2b 	- Working game with support files 2016/02/21		Updated to v0.3		- Updated to independent file structure

 #Starter repository:
 This is a beginning run of code for an A Sai Loom Prod Gekt.